34 Favorite Fall Flowers and Plants for Your Garden

 Dahlias are known for their stunning colors and vibrant blooms.
 They're beautiful in the garden and even more lovely as cut flowers.
 Dahlias bloom from midsummer to first frost, ensuring their status as stars in the early fall garden.

 Tip: Dahlias prefer well-drained, slightly acidic soil with a pH between 6.5 and 7.0.
-Before planting dahlias, get a soil test from your local Extension office or from the Garden Center and amend your soil based on the recommendations.
+Before planting dahlias, get a soil test from your local Extension office or from the Garden Center.
+You can then amend your soil based on the recommendations.

 Gazania